Clinical Laboratory Technologist Salary – See Here

 How to Become a Medical Laboratory Technologist

-One of the most attractive aspects of this career is that it is reasonably easy to obtain the educational and training requirements.
+One of the most attractive aspects of this career is that the educational and training requirements are reasonably easy to obtain.

 Many clinical laboratory technicians have an associate degree from a community college or junior college program accredited by the National Clinical Laboratory Sciences Accreditation Agency.

-Others actually get a hospital or a technical school diploma.
-In addition, a small number of technicians use on-the-job training to learn their skills.
+Others actually get a hospital or technical school diploma.
+In addition, a small number of technicians learn their skills through on-the-job training.

 Where to Apply